 2. ID Update: When the timer T expires, a new destination Layer-2 ID is calculated using the next random number according to the sequence.
 The UEs can listen to both old a new destination Layer-2 IDs, to avoid any time synchronization issues, for a certain period of time or until receives a message with the new ID.

+The message 0 as presented in the figure is from the application layer specification.
+Hence the time synchronization for the members of the group while calculating the destination L2 IDs during the first conversion is not the scope of this solution.

 The destination Layer-2 ID is updated until the ProSe application layer changes the group ID.

 The group management server can also send the corresponding materials to generate random numbers rather than sending the random numbers itself.